 I am aware this will apply change to all users.
 Without knowing how many people want this changes we can't tell for sure unless we make up poll for it.
 Sounds good?

 I edit hotkey many times especially on my two PC's and sometimes to another user profile on the same computer, it never end, so let's not say that hotkey users like me will be done with it when we're really satisfied with it.
 We will eventually go there once again, even if we don't intend to edit hotkeys there.
 You might guessed correctly, it's when we forgot what key to press for such hotkey!
 Happened to me many time too.
 It's relevant to the users who left hotkeys default also.

-#3 Updated by MayImilae about 4 years ago
+#3 Updated by MayImilae over 5 years ago